 I have always had a passion for film making, starting in my early teenager years creating short 8mm movies.
 As desktop video editing matured on personal computers, I started creating CBTs and creating short marketing videos.
 Camtasia Studio is my go-to video editing program for CBTs as it is ideally suited for creating training videos with captioning.

-For marketing videos and the History Roads Pilot, I used Apple’s Final Cut Pro, Motion and Logic Pro to edit the videos, create special effects and produce the music.
-I have extensive video and audio plugins along music libraries that makes the creative process flow much better.
+For larger productions such as the History Roads Pilot , I used Apple’s Final Cut Pro, Motion and Logic Pro X to edit the videos, create special effects and produce the music.
+I have extensive video and audio plugins along music libraries that makes the creative process flow much faster.

 Multimedia production presents challenges that rely on wide variety of design, video and authoring tools including: